Self-made millionaires are a class apart in themselves, aren’t they?

 I’d like to remind again that the Self-Publishing school is going to launch soon, and this happens only once in a year because there are a limited number of seats.

-If you’re interested in leveraging the power and potential of a book to grow your business, to become famous, or to create a new stream of revenue, then do not miss out on Chandler’s FREE training course that’s available only for a short time.
+If you’re interested in leveraging the power and potential of a book to grow your business, to become famous, or to create a new stream of revenue, then do not miss out on Chandler’s FREE training course for first-time authors that’s available only for a short time.

 I highly recommend this free course and the SPS courses, as they are worth every penny!